nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

   </tr>
 </table>

-The GP practice, branch surgery or other location where the vaccination occurred.
+The GP practice, branch surgery or other location where the vaccination occurred, if known.

+If the immunisation record in the GP Clinical System does not record a location for the vaccination, but is linked to a consultation during which the vaccine was administered, then the <code>location</code> **MUST** be populated with the location of the consultation.
+If the immunisation was not administered during the linked consultation (the vaccine was administered elsewhere but reported and recorded in that consultation), then a <code>location</code> **MUST NOT** be returned.

 ### manufacturer